 7. Develop a process for managing project-related information and documentation.
 Maintain accurate and complete records of project activities and ensure that all stakeholders have access to the information they need to manage the project effectively.

-8. Develop Output Review Processes.
+8. Develop output review processes.
 Determine the process of reviewing and evaluating the project's outputs, such as deliverables and products, to ensure they meet the requirements and quality standards.

-9. Develop Output Quality Control Processes.
+9. Develop output quality control processes.
 Determine the process of monitoring and measuring the project's outputs to ensure they meet the established quality standards.

-10. Review and refine the Quality Management Plan.
+10. Review and refine the quality management plan.
 Review the plan with the project team and stakeholders and make any necessary revisions or updates.

 It's important to note that the specific steps and activities may vary depending on the project and organization.
 Still, these are the general steps that should be considered when developing a Quality Management Plan stages.